gohugoio/hugo/content/en/installation/linux.md

 ### Gentoo

 Derivatives of the [Gentoo] distribution of Linux include [Calculate Linux], [Funtoo], and others.
-Follow the instructions below to install the extended edition of Hugo:
+To install the extended edition of Hugo:

 1. Specify the `extended` [USE] flag in /etc/portage/package.use/hugo: